caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

                 .
                 receivedDate: Timestamp
                 )
-ase class Context(now:DateTime){
+ase class Context(initialDate:DateTime){
-  def isRecent(timestamp:Timestamp):Boolean = timestamp.t.isBefore(now)
+  def isRecent(timestamp:Timestamp):Boolean = timestamp.t.isBefore(initialDate)
 }
 ~~~

 That would preserve the semantics, and it adds some "documentation".
 The problem is that it's just a wrapper, and at the call site is possible to do something like `isRecent(Timestamp(someDate))`, which kind of defeats the purpose.
 If at the call site you don't care  about the `DateTime`, then why would you care inside `isRecent`?

+Of course you could make the constructor of `Timestamp` private, or the whole class private within `Email`, but that would add _a lot_ of complexity once you need to also know if something other than an `Email` `isRecent`.
+Too much entanglement.

 ### What about inheritance?

-Another use case is when several datatypes share several properties, but it makes no sense to have them in the same hierarchy.
-For example `Email` and `TimeProposed` need a `timestamp`, they also could have an... `_id`.
+When several datatypes share several properties, but it makes no sense to have them in the same hierarchy.
+For example `Email` and `TimeProposed` need a `timestamp`, but they also could have an `_id`.
 It's possible to make a trait for `Timestamp` and another for `WithID`, and then this two classes would just implement those traits.
 I'm very skeptical about that solution.
-It seems to lead to a lot of entanglement.
+It leads to more entanglement and very complex hierarchies.
 At least that's what I have seen in java codebases.
 I don't think that it can be done "right" by most people, including me.
 With typeclasses you just add an instance for that datatype.
 No meaningless hierarchies needed, as we'll see below.